act-rules/act-rules.github.io/_rules/first-focusable-elements-are-links-to-content-e53727.md

 _There are no major accessibility support issues known for this rule._

+**Editorial note**: In its current state, the definition of [section of content](#section-of-content) would include, *e.g.* an advertising sidebar as a specific section of content.
+However, it is not clear that the lack of link to it would be a breach of G124 or SC 2.4.1… Idea?

 ## Background

 - [G124: Adding links at the top of the page to each area of the content](https://www.w3.org/WAI/WCAG21/Techniques/general/G124)